Ashvith101/sketch2face-detection/README.md

-# Sketch-to-Face Generation using PyTorch GAN
+# Sketch-to-Face Generation using GAN in PyTorch

 A PyTorch implementation of a Generative Adversarial Network (GAN) for converting facial sketches to photorealistic faces using the FS2K dataset.